willianathompson/configure-ad/README.md

 </p>
 <p>
-The necessary Domain Admin credentials are entered, and after restarting the VM, users can log in using domain credentials (mydomain.com\labuser).
+The necessary Domain credentials are entered, and after restarting the VM, users can log in using domain credentials (mydomain.com\labuser).
 </p>
 <p>